hundred rabbits logo consisting of one hundred white dots

 Japan is a fishing nation, every single bay or inlet is occupied by some kind of boat harbour, fish pen, algae or oyster farm.
 This means that you need to be especially careful when sailing near the coast, some nets can extend far from the shore.
 The nets are often marked with poles but are not always charted — at least, not on Navionics (some of the more permanent fish havens are).

 Getting caught, and causing damage to a fishing net, can be a costly affair — avoid it.
-They will fine you very large sums.
+They will fine you very large sums(we heard stories about it).

 heavy traffic